 Methamphetamine or “meth” is a highly addictive stimulant drug.
 In fact, many users get addicted after the first time they try meth.
-Therefore, addiction treatment is needed to deal with meth addiction in Southern California and other parts of the country.
-Methamphetamine detox in Los Angeles, California can be the first step in recovery from meth addiction.
+Therefore, addiction treatment is needed to deal with meth addiction in Los Angeles, California and other parts of the country.
+Meth detox and rehab in Los Angeles, CA can be the first step in recovery from addiction.

 At LA Detox, we offer the support and care that those struggling need to overcome their meth addiction.
 In addition to detox, we also provide inpatient and outpatient rehab for continuing treatment.